jlim40/Random-Quote-Generator-PureJavascript/README.md

-# RandomQuoteGenrator-PureJavascript
+# Random-Quote-Generator-PureJavascript

- A random quote generator written with only html, css, and Javascript!
+ A random quote generator written with only html, css, and Javascript.